 Step 4: Start fundraising

-Raise £50 to get your free Walk of Light t-shirt, raise £100 to get your medal at the end of the challenge, raise £150 for your free neck warmer.
+Raise £50 to get your free Walk of Light t-shirt, raise £100 to get your medal at the end of the challenge, raise £150 for your free beanie hat.

 Step 5: Walk your Walk of Light!